run-ai/docs/docs/Researcher/best-practices/From-Bare-Metal-to-using-Docker-Images.md

 *   More Researchers mean that the machine resources need to be efficiently shared
 *   Researchers need to collaborate and share data, code, and results

-To overcome that, people working on bare-metal typically write scripts to gather data, code and code dependencies.
+To overcome that, people working on bare-metal typically write scripts to gather data, code as well as code dependencies.
 This soon becomes an overwhelming task.

 ## Why Use Docker Images?
 Docker images and 'containerization' in general provide a level of abstraction which, by large, frees developers and Researchers from the mundane tasks of 'setting up an environment'.
 The image is an operating system by itself and thus the 'environment' is by large, a part of the image.